-VILLAGE COMPANY 360 GLOSSARY
+THE VILLAGE COMPANY 360 GLOSSARY

 “Big-V” Village (or formal village):

-A village—care community—operating within a legal structure.
+A village—caring community—operating within a legal structure.

-Care economy:
+Caring economy:

 Community: